Operation Frederick Hill: 1969

-On 6 December at 10:30 a Brigade unit engaged a PAVN/VC force 22 mi southwest of Tam Kỳ.
-The PAVN/VC employed small arms, automatic weapons and mortars.
+On 6 December at 10:30 a brigade unit engaged a PAVN/VC force 22 mi southwest of Tam Kỳ.
+The PAVN/VC employed small-arms fi, automatic weapons and mortars.
 The infantrymen returned fire supported by artillery and helicopter gunships.
 One PAVN/VC was killed and 2 US were killed.
-On 26 December at 07:15 a Brigade armored cavalry unit received RPG fire 12 mi northwest of Tam Kỳ, the troops returned fire with unit weapons, including tank guns and heavy machineguns, and at 07:30 the PAVN/VC withdrew.
+On 26 December at 07:15 a brigade armored cavalry unit received RPG fire 12 mi northwest of Tam Kỳ, the troops returned fire with unit weapons, including tank guns and heavy machine guns, and at 07:30 the PAVN/VC withdrew.
 The unit pursued and reestablished contact in the same general area at 09:25.
 At 11:00 the PAVN/VC withdrew, leaving 2 dead.
 US losses were 2 killed.